rahulsarkardeveloper/Core1-Titan-Engine/README.md

 * **Vision:** Creating an AI architecture that is faster, more logical, and more efficient than GPT-4o.

 ---
-> *"The hardware limits may be physical, but the logic in the code is infinite."*
+> The hardware limits may be physical, but the logic in the code is infinite.